2013 Naxal attack in Darbha valley: Background

-Sukma district is a part of the "red corridor", the belt affected by the Naxalite–Maoist insurgency.
+Sukma district is a part of the "red corridor" in eastern India, the belt affected by the Naxalite–Maoist insurgency.
 This region has been under continuous attack by the Maoists, who have been targeting police personnel and political leaders.
-The then Union Home Minister P Chidambaram had proposed to carry out counter offensive in the entire Bastar region but had to call off because of opposition from party leaders including Digvijaya Singh and some members of the National Advisory Council headed by Sonia Gandhi.
+The then Union Home Minister P Chidambaram had proposed to carry out a counter-offensive in the entire Bastar region but had to call off because of opposition from party leaders including Digvijaya Singh and some members of the National Advisory Council headed by Sonia Gandhi.
 Naxalites had called for a bandh on 25 and 26 May 2013 to protest 17 May 2013 operation against them by the security forces during an anti-Naxalite operation in which eight tribals were also killed, including three children.
-Naxalites were also protesting the conduct of "Vikas Yatra" of the Government and the "Parivartan Yatra" of the opposition Indian National Congress Party.
+Naxalites were also protesting the conduct of "Vikas Yatra" of the Government and the "Parivartan Yatra" of the opposition Indian National Congress party.

 Maoists carry out a campaign called "Tactical Counter Offensive Campaign" (TCOC) which runs from April to early Monsoon in July.
 The thick Dharba forests provided them with good cover to carry out hit and run attacks.
 Congress leaders were warned about the possibility of an attack during their yatra.
 Later investigations revealed that Raman Singh Government's Vikas Yatra was also set as a target during his 7 May 2013 visit.
 However the plan could not succeed.
 Naxalites were enraged with the mobilisation of 2500–3000 security force personnel in the region in the then recent times.
 Their central commission hence allowed them to target the Parivartan Ralley.